Counties navigate future after Tri-County Health breakup

 Different plans

-Tri-County Health marked its last day of regular business hours Dec.
+Tri-County Health marks its last day of regular business hours Dec.
 30, nearly 75 years after the agency opened.
 But many of its former employees will still carry out public health services under the newly-formed county health departments.

 The Adams County Health Department planned to hire a total of about 170 employees, though that number was subject to change, Lynn Baca, an Adams County commissioner, said months ago.